Christian

 “All these people were still living by faith when they died.
 They did not receive the things promised; they only saw them and welcomed them from a distance, admitting that they were foreigners and strangers on earth.”

 They trusted God.
-When we study Hebrews chapter 11, it becomes clear that faith is trusting God to do what He has promised.
+Hebrews chapter 11 makes it clear that faith is trusting God to do what He has promised.
 Period.
 This is where the Word of Faith doctrine of faith differs from the Biblical definition.

 They say that Hebrews 11:1, (“Now faith is confidence in what we hope for and assurance about what we do not see.”) is referring to a force that we can use to gain prosperity and health.
 This verse is taken out of context and is clearly in conflict with the rest of the chapter.